-Notes: based on sample of Advising Plus students who were accepted to at least one CP school, based on their responses in the College Choice Survey.
-Columns (1) and (3) report the average statistics of the schools the student attended, separately based on whether the student attended a CP school or not.
-Column (2) reports the average statistics of the CP schools that students were admitted to but did not attend, among those students who did not attend a CP school.
-If such a student was admitted to multiple CP schools, we use their top choice CP school to construct these statistics.
-All college-level characteristics are from the College Scorecard.
+Notes: Columns (1)-(3) represent the sample of Advising Plus students who were admitted to at least on Barron's 1 school; Columns (4)-(6) represent the sample of Advising Plus students who were not admitted to a Barron's 1 school but were admitted to at least one Barron's 2 school.
+Columns (1), (3), (4), and (6) report the average statistics of the schools the student attended, separately based on whether the student attended a Barron's 1 or Barron's 2 school or not.
+Columns (2) and (5) reports the average statistics of the Barron's 1 or Barron's 2 schools that students were admitted to but did not attend.
+If a student was admitted to Barron's 1 or Barron's 2 schools that they did not attend, we use their top choice CP school to construct these statistics.
+Data constructed from student responses to the College Choice Survey; all college-level characteristics are from the College Scorecard.